 There are two ways dementia displays symptoms.

-The disease has both psychological and cognitive effects:
+The disease may have both psychological and cognitive effects including:

 - Psychological effects:

 - Behaving inappropriately

 - Cognitive effects:

 - Complex tasks

 - Spatial abilities

 The most common causes of dementia may include: